 Hib disease is an invasive bacterial infection that at one time was the most common cause of bacterial meningitis in young children; invasive means that germs spread to parts of the body that are normally germ-free.
 Meningitis is an infection of the membrane that covers the brain and spinal cord.
 Bacterial meningitis is a serious infection that can cause fever, decline in cognitive ability, coma, and death.
 It kills from 3% to 6% of the children who have it.
-And even when children survive, many of them are left with serious nerve and brain damage that can range from blindness to paralysis to mental retardation.
+And even when children survive, many of them are left with serious nerve and brain damage that can range from blindness to paralysis to intellectual disability.

 In addition to meningitis, Hib can cause pneumonia; epiglottitis, which is an infection in the throat that can cause breathing difficulties; blood infection; bone infection; and joint infection leading to arthritis.